trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     The output of this command will contain a signed JSON document, which has been saved to `credential.json`.

-    Note that TEMPLATE_ID refers to the "Schema" URI of the template you created earlier called "VaccinationCertificate".
+    Note that TEMPLATE_ID refers to the "Schema" URI of the credential template you created earlier called "VaccinationCertificate".
     More specifically, it's the property 'schema_uri' in the JSON returned by the `trinsic template create...` command.